-Now that you’ve tasted a traditional Yoruba recipe, let’s learn about the people, religion and transatlantic slave trade for a well-round view of the Yoruba people of Nigeria.
+Let’s learn about the people, religion and Yoruba civil wars of Nigeria role in the slave trade for a well-round view of the Yoruba people of Nigeria.
+But first a short true false quiz.

 Who are the Yoruba?